DHCSSza/escalator-sadilar/content/post/2024/02/Bilikisu_Olatunji/index.md

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
-  caption: 'Image credit: Bilikisu Wunmi Olatunji '
+  caption: ''
   focal_point: ''
   placement: 2
   preview_only: false

 authors:
-  - Bilikisu Wunmi Olatunji
+  - Bilikisu Olatunji

 tags:
   - Women in Digital and Computational Research